litwr2/research-of-sorting/README.md

 shell-plain.cpp - a Shell's sort implementation without tables

 shell-tab.cpp - Shell's sort implementations with tables

+sort-algo.cpp - a wrapper to use several sort methods from a [repo](https://github.com/chromi/sound-of-sorting/tree/master/src) - copy all required methods to a file named _SortAlgo-m.cpp_ and put them into _opt/SortAlgo_ subdirectory

 std.cpp - a wrapper to use sort methods from the C++ standard library: qsort, sort\_heap, sort, stable\_sort